Poe-tay-toh, Poe-tah-toe, Oh No!

 - Choose a substitute.
 It is winter in the northern hemisphere, and that means root vegetables are in season and inexpensive (in the context of current inflation.)
 Rutabaga, turnip, parsnip, carrot and sweet potato can be mashed, roasted, or made into fries.
 The internet tells me you can even make turnips into tots.

 - Shorten the supply chain.
 Go to LocalHarvest.org and find a local Farmer’s market or CSA (Community Supported Agriculture).
-Your local supermarket or megastore might not have spuds trucked in from Idaho or Maine each week, but your local farmers might still have a supply (even if you live in Idaho or Maine).
+Your favorite supermarket or megastore might not have spuds trucked in from Idaho or Maine each week, but your local farmers might still have a supply (even if you live in Idaho or Maine).

 - Remove the supply chain.
 If you find a few soft, sprouted potatoes in your pantry, try your hand at growing them.
 You can buy seed potatoes at a garden center, but using the sprouty ones from the pantry eliminates food waste, and costs no extra money.